What Is a Cover Letter?

-American Advertising is committed to providing their clients with superior customer satisfaction and one-on-one collaboration.
-My experience shows I can work with people from different backgrounds and cultures: I know how to put customer satisfaction first
+American Advertising is committed to providing its clients with superior customer satisfaction and one-on-one collaboration.
+My experience shows that I can work with people from different backgrounds and cultures: I know how to put customer satisfaction first

 What should I do before sending off my cover letter?